nurRiyad/chat-app/README.md

 # Chat App With Socket IO and Express

-A real time & bidirectional web application to Socket.io & Express js
+A real time & bidirectional communication web application with Socket.io & Express js

 ## Features